Tirzepatide vs Retatrutide vs Semaglutide

 Tirzepatide hits GLP-1 and adds GIP receptor activity.
 GIP improves how fat cells store and release energy and appears to soften some GI side effects.
 In head to head data it produces roughly 5 to 7 percentage points more weight loss than semaglutide at matched cadence.

 Retatrutide is a triple agonist: GLP-1, GIP, and glucagon.
-The glucagon arm raises energy expenditure and drives lipolysis, which is why Phase 2 subjects lost roughly a quarter of body weight.
-The tradeoff is a bigger heart rate bump and more careful titration.
+The glucagon arm raises energy expenditure and drives lipolysis, which is one reason the Phase 2 trial produced a strong weight-loss signal.
+It remains investigational, with heart-rate changes and long-term safety still under study.

 Dosing overview